Mergifyio/mergify/doc/source/conditions.rst

        on the repository.
    * - ``status-success``
      - array of string
-     - The list of status checks that successfuly passed for the pull request.
+     - The list of status checks that successfully passed for the pull request.
        This is the name of a *status check* such as `continuous-integration/travis-ci/pr` or of a *check run* such as `Travis CI - Pull Request`.
 See `About status check name`_ for more